-Last year, at the beginning of Social Work month, I acknowledged my colleagues and the profession I love on social media.
+Last year, at the beginning of 2020 Social Work Month, I acknowledged my colleagues and the profession that I love on social media.
 The year before, I noted that everyone’s been touched by a social worker, more times than they could probably count, but never knew.
 Because we’re everywhere.

 And then the world turned upside down.
 Health care, education, the economy, restaurants, small businesses, social services, families, children, our aging population.
 Nothing has been spared.
 Racial injustice was broadcasted again and again.

 Social workers were at every corner.
 We still are.
 We will continue to be.